 Kindergarten Guide 2015.

-A range of scholarships are available to assist services to meet the qualification requirements of the National Quality Standard and the National Regulations.
-For more information see 2019 Early Childhood Teacher Scholarships.
+A range of scholarships and incentives are available to assist services to meet the qualification requirements of the National Quality Standard and the National Regulations.
+For example, the early childhood scholarship and employment milestone payments includes early childhood scholarships to become a teacher and early childhood Aboriginal Pathway Scholarships.
+Further information, including eligibility criteria and the application process, is available at

 The Australian Children’s Education and Care Quality Authority is the national, independent statutory authority governing the National Quality Framework.